Only this pageAll pages

 A docker-compose configuration is provided as a convenience for quick-start.
 It sets up and starts all modules required to fully benefit from the wallet's functions.
 The runtime configuration files should be available in the same folder as the docker-compose file.
 There are sample configuration files provided, except walt.yaml which should be updated with the corresponding API keys.

 If the web-wallet fails to render, make sure the hosts file contains the correct hostname.
-Check the for more details.
+Check the troubleshooting for more details.

 1. Change working directory